About Sarah Troy

 So, of course, I’m not done with my education.
 In September of 2021 I began my training in Craniosacral Therapy- something I have wanted to do for years.
 I was blessed to have found an amazing craniosacral practitioner who helped me heal and understand so much.
 I am loving working with this new modality!
 And after this… who knows?!
 I can’t wait to find out what calls to me next!
 I also feel eternally grateful that I took that fateful step into that Pilates studio so long ago, for in learning how to heal others I’ve found healing myself, along with a peace and joy I never imagined possible.

-When I’m not doing any of the above, you can most likely find me going on adventures with my son and husband, reading (everything from murder mysteries to young adult fiction to biographies- I’m a bibliophile through and through), snuggling with my two cats and dog, quilting, contradancing, or enjoying the outdoors.
+When I’m not doing any of the above, you can most likely find me going on adventures with my son and husband, reading (everything from murder mysteries to young adult fiction to biographies- I’m a bibliophile through and through), or snuggling with my two cats and dog.
 I look forward to growing a Heart Based Meditation community in the Upstate of SC, and continuing to help others find a sustainable path to the life they have always wanted.

 Love and Light,